Learn the History of Poland in 10 Minutes

 Each of the invaders implemented a policy of denationalising Polish citizens.
 A vast part of the intelligentsia went into political exile or resigned from public political activity.
 However, the idea of Poland as an independent state was not lost.
 Polish units were formed during the Napoleonic Wars, and clandestine Polish organisations started two major uprisings (both were unsuccessful) and tried joining the Spring of Nations in 1848 (again, unsuccessfully).

-After the merciless strangulation of the last major insurrection – the Uprising of January (1863 -1864) – Polish political activists turned back to grassroots work.
+After the merciless strangulation of the last major insurrection – the January Uprising (1863 -1864) – Polish political activists turned back to grassroots work.
 Instead of trying to regain independence forcefully they started organising unofficial education centres that taught Polish language and history (the language was forbidden in some districts), watchfully fostered social reform, and continued advocating the ‘Polish case’ at the courts of the enemies of the invaders of Poland.

 6. Regaining Independence: The Second Polish Republic